charankulal/Hand-Gesture-Driven-Computer-System/README.md

 ## Execution of the code

-Copy the requirements into `requirements.txt` and execute the following code
+Copy the requirements into `requirements.txt` and execute the following command in terminal

 ```bash
 pip install -r requirements.txt